DIRA-SS:Dynamic Domain Incremental Regularised Adaptation -- Self-Supervised: Related work

 \subsection{Domain Adaptation Frameworks}

-Several approaches have been presented in the literature that address the problem of domain incremental adaptation.
+Several approaches have been presented in the literature that address the problem of domain incremental adaptation, e.g.~\cite{sun2020test,sun2019unsupervised,mirza2022norm, schneider2020improving, nado2020evaluating, maria2017autodial, nado2020evaluating, schneider2020improving}.
 Refer to Mirza et al.~\cite{mirza2022norm} for a brief breakdown of categories of different approaches.
-Here we will cover the two SOTA methods relevant to our method.
+Here we will cover the two SOTA methods relevant to our approach.

-The first method is DIRA~\cite{ghobrial2023dira}, which aims at achieving adaptation through the regularisation of new and old information.
+The first method is DIRA~\cite{ghobrial2023dira}, which aims at achieving adaptation through the regularisation of old information, whilst retraining on few available samples from the target domain.
 The model is retrained on labelled samples from the target domain.
-DIRA uses elastic weight consolidation~\cite{kirkpatrick2017overcoming} as a regularisation technique to avoid catastrophic forgetting and achieves adaptation using very few samples.
+DIRA uses elastic weight consolidation~\cite{Kirkpatrick2017} as a regularisation technique to avoid catastrophic forgetting and achieves adaptation using very few samples.
 This allows the model to benefit from transfer learning of information from the initial domain to the target domain.